pmkimani/pmkimani.github.io/README.md

 The coding languages that I like to use most are Python, Javascript, and C++.
 I like them in that order, due to language features, and simplicity.

 ## Career Goals
 I want to be a software developer because it will allow me to use my skills in coding.
-Also, I am passionate about Information Technology, so either is acceptable to me.
+Also, I am passionate about Information Technology, so either is  an acceptable career to me.

 ## Classes this Quarter